Dear

 of synthesizing tyrosinase, which results in lavender-brown skin color.
 Also referred to as T+.

-Wild-type = The way
+Wild-type = The way the

-the animal usually looks in nature (i.e. the normal color and pattern).
+animal usually looks in nature (i.e. the normal color and pattern).

 Xanthic = Having more yellow color than wild-type.

-We really hope this information has been helpful
+We really hope this information has been helpful for

 Best of luck,